OpenClassrooms-Student-Center/alumnis/content/students/alexis.md

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: changer de carrière professionnelle pour être en phase avec ce que j'aime.
+objective: changer de carriÃ¨re professionnelle pour Ãªtre en phase avec ce que j'aime.

 # don't touch that